 The Global Consumer Confidence Index is the latest addition to The Conference Board’s portfolio of economic indicators, which includes the Consumer Confidence Index® for the US, The Conference Board Measure of CEO Confidence™, the Employment Trends Index™, The Conference Board Help Wanted OnLine® Index, and Leading Economic Indexes for 12 countries, the Euro Area and globally.

-“This new index series represents an important expansion of the global coverage of our economic indicators program,” said van Ark.
+“This new index series represents an important expansion of the global coverage of our economic indicators program, including Europe,” said van Ark.
 “While informative to our members and the public on consumer expectations worldwide, it also strengthens our forecasting and research programs to provide trusted insights for what’s ahead.”

 - Asia-Pacific: Confidence remained unchanged at 117, a historical high.
 Consumers in China, India and Indonesia have high confidence levels.
 Moreover, China’s index improved slightly to 115.
 The most significant decline was for Japan, with a decrease of 5 points to 83.

 - Latin America: Consumer confidence improved to 95, with no markets showing a decline.
-After strengthening over the last two quarters, Brazil’s confidence was unchanged in the current quarter.
+After strengthening over the last two quarters, Brazil’s confidence was unchanged in Q1.
 Mexico and Colombia both rebounded from earlier declines.
 Confidence levels in Argentina and Venezuela improved, yet remained very low.